LucasBarretto86/LearningDocker/README.md

 5e818760d68b   my-dummy-api   "docker-entrypoint.s…"   8 seconds ago   Up 6 seconds   0.0.0.0:8080->5500/tcp, :::8080->5500/tcp   container-1
 ```

-> Keep in mind that the `run` command is used to create a container, which means that if you already have used it once and just want to start the existing container use the `start` command giving the container tag as parameter so it will keep all the definitions used to create the container like name, port and etc..
+> Keep in mind that the `run` command is used to create a container, which means
+> that if you already have used it once and just want to start the existing
+> container use the `start` command giving the container tag as parameter so it
+> will keep all the definitions used to create the container like name, port and
+> etc..

 ### `.dockerignore`

-Just as git, docker also have a way to ignore files that you don't want to add to your image, in our case we just are going to ignore `node_modules`, because since we are going to run our application from the container we don't need to add local dependencies and that might reduce the size of our image
+Just as git, docker also have a way to ignore files that you don't want to add
+to your image, in our case we just are going to ignore `node_modules`, because
+since we are going to run our application from the container we don't need to
+add local dependencies

 ```sh
 # .dockerignore